 Meaning and History

-The company got its logo a year after its opening – in 1951.
-It is based on an acronym composed of the founder’s name and the name of the village where he was born.
-Therefore, IKEA stands for Ingvar Kamprad Elmtaryd Agunnaryd.
+The company received its logo a year after opening, in 1951.
+The logo’s basis is an acronym formed from the founder’s surname and the name of the village where he was born.
+Thus, IKEA stands for Ingvar Kamprad Elmtaryd Agunnaryd.
 Over the years, the company has had more than ten emblems.

 What is IKEA?

-IKEA is a Dutch company that manufactures furniture and household goods with their subsequent sale in an international chain of stores.
-The low cost of products is due to reduced assembly costs: buyers themselves have to assemble what they have purchased.
+IKEA is a Dutch company that manufactures furniture and home goods for subsequent sale in an international chain of stores.
+The low cost of products is due to reduced assembly costs: customers have to assemble their purchases themselves.
 The organization has existed since 1943.

 1951 – 1952

-The debut version looks like a classic postage stamp made with sealing wax.
-These used to be put on parcels, registered and valuable letters.
-This association is not accidental and stems from the fact that Ingvar has been doing business since childhood: he bought small goods in bulk.
-He sold them at retail, delivering them personally to their homes or sending them by post.
-The middle of the logo is the word “IKEA” in lowercase, and around it is in the capital “Kvalitets Garanti.”
+The debut version looks like a classic postal stamp made of sealing wax.
+Such stamps were placed on registered and valuable letters and parcels.
+This association is not accidental; it stems from the fact that Ingvar has been in business since childhood, buying small goods in bulk.
+He sold them to retail traders, delivering them personally to homes or sending them by mail.
+In the center of the logo is the word “IKEA” in lowercase, and around it in uppercase is “Kvalitets Garanti.”

 1952 – 1957

-During this period, the emblem was simplified, leaving a white inscription on the khaki background with the company’s name.
-It served as a trademark label.
+During this period, the emblem was simplified, leaving a white inscription with the company’s name against a khaki background.
+It served as a trademark.

 1952 – 1953